• Skip to content

 Graham Rawle's experimental graphic novel, Woman's World, brought collaged, 'found text' to the draft narrative, forcing unexpected choices as to phrasing, style and the story.
 The resulting novel has given readers and critics a new understanding of the process and visuality of text. [top to bottom: Graham Rawle 'writing with scissors', cutting his found text from magazines; a page of collaged text;hardback and softback covers of Woman's World; a panel from the back cover of the novel showing the visual interplay of image and text on the page.]

-In Overland, Rawle’s research into visual innovation reflects the overall shape of the narrative, as the central themes of heaven and hell are conveyed through the book’s innovative layout.
+In Overland, Rawle’s research into visual innovation reflected the overall shape of the narrative, as the central themes of heaven and hell are conveyed through the book’s innovative layout.
 Designed to be read with its spine aligned horizontally, its parallel alternating narratives unravel simultaneously above and below the book’s spine, orientating the reader spatially within a narrative in which characters and their stories migrate between the bright utopian world of ‘Overland’ and the dark underworld of industry and war.
 As in Rawle’s previous books, the unexpected format and narrative delivery challenges expectations of how literary fiction should be read, a reader experience that stems from Graham Rawle's experimental research into the potential of the format to tell this specific story.

 These works of fiction and practice-led graphic narrative research collectively demonstrate Rawle’s theory that the visuality of the text, when tailored to the aims of specific story, can create a significant added narrative complexity.